Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 • Bordeaux 400 km

 With the Canal du Midi close by, many people start or end their barge cruise in France with a visit to Narbonne, just like we did.
+We have now been on two luxury barge cruises in this area on the Savannah and the Enchante.

 The map below gives a high-level snapshot of the location to Beziers (airport), Montpellier (airport and train) and the southern beach areas on the Mediterranean Sea.